dustinlacewell/BindingAttributes/README.md

 ## Installation

+### Installing from Nuget

-There is no Nuget package available yet.
+BindingAttributes is available on [Nuget](https://www.nuget.org/packages/BindingAttributes/).

+Install with the `dotnet` CLI:

+    dotnet add package BindingAttributes

+Install with Package-Manager:

+    Install-Package BindingAttributes

-### Installing with Paket
+### Installing from Git with Paket

 Add the following to your `paket.dependencies`: